Graduate Certificate in Chaplaincy

 A candidate may seek credit up to a maximum of 18 credit points in the Graduate Certificate in Chaplaincy.

-Credit can only be granted for units that are from an equivalent award or institution and have outcomes, content, demand hours, and assessment equivalent to that of units in the Sydney College of Divinity award.
+Credit will be granted for units that are from an equivalent award or institution and have outcomes, content, demand hours, and assessment equivalent to that of units in the Graduate Certificate in Chaplaincy.

 Credit for Recognised Prior Learning may be granted subject to a successful application.

-Students who satisfactorily complete this award will be eligible to articulate with full credit to the Sydney College of Divinity Graduate Diploma of Arts or other Sydney College of Divinity Graduate awards, provided that they meet the entry requirements of that award.
+Students who satisfactorily complete the Graduate Certificate in Chaplaincy will be eligible to articulate with full credit to the University College Graduate Diploma of Arts or other postgraduate awards, provided that they meet the entry requirements of that award.

 This award is not approved for CRICOS study.